tjsyte/tjsyte/README.md

 # Hello, I'm John Syte 👋

-I'm a dedicated student focused on becoming a proficient full-stack developer.
+I'm a dedicated BSIT focused on becoming a proficient front-end developer.
 I aim to create innovative systems to support programming education.
 I manage time well, work reliably, and tackle challenges with enthusiasm, whether independently or in a team.

 ---